Stop! Or My Mom Will Shoot

 Stop!
-Or My Mom Will Shoot is a 1992 American buddy cop action black comedy film directed by Roger Spottiswoode and starring Sylvester Stallone and Estelle Getty.
+Or My Mom Will Shoot is a 1992 American buddy cop action comedy directed by Roger Spottiswoode and starring Sylvester Stallone and Estelle Getty.
 The film was released in the United States on February 21, 1992.
 The film received highly negative reviews upon release but grossed $70.6 million worldwide.

-The film is generally considered a lesser film in Stallone’s catalog.
-In 2006, in response to a question about the films Stallone wished he had not done, this film was the first one he mentioned.
+The film is generally considered a lesser film in Stallone's catalog.
+In 2006, in response to a question about the films Stallone regretted starring in, this film was the first one he mentioned.

 Plot

-Sergeant Joseph Andrew Bomowski (Sylvester Stallone) is a tough cop.
-His seemingly frail mother Tutti (Estelle Getty) comes to stay with him and progressively interferes in his life, driving him crazy.